Phone888.995.7575

 How does a bridge loan work?

-In addition to its uses in real estate, bridge loans can also be used by businesses while they wait for more long-term financing options.
-However, since this use involves different circumstances, this guide will focus on a bridge loan as it pertains to real estate and better mortgage.
+In addition to its uses in real estate, bridge loans can also be used by businesses to purchase commercial real estate while they wait for more long-term, permanent financing options.
+However, since a commercial bridge loan involves different circumstances, this guide will focus on a residential bridge loan as it pertains to real estate and better mortgage.

 All bridge loans and bridge financing in real estate have a few things in common: